Perl/PPCs/ppcs/ppc0027-any-and-all.md

 In any case, as junctions behave like values, they do not require special syntax like the block-invoking keywords proposed here, so they can be provided by regular function-call syntax from regular modules.

 ## Open Issues

-* There could be anything up to five new operators added by this idea.
-Do they all get their own named feature flags?
-Do they all live under one flag?

-* Should the flag be called `any`?
-That might be confusing as compared to the `:any` import tag which would request all features.

 ## Copyright